A quantum hamiltonian simulation benchmark: Abstract

 \section{Abstract}

 Hamiltonian simulation is one of the most important problems in quantum computation, and quantum singular value transformation (QSVT) is an efficient way to simulate a general class of Hamiltonians.
 However, the QSVT circuit typically involves multiple ancilla qubits and multi-qubit control gates.
-We propose a drastically simplified quantum circuit called the minimal QSVT circuit, which uses only one ancilla qubit to simulate a class of $n$-qubit random Hamiltonians.
+In order to simulate a certain class of $n$-qubit random Hamiltonians, we propose a drastically simplified quantum circuit that we refer to as the minimal QSVT circuit, which uses only one ancilla qubit and no multi-qubit controlled gates.
 We formulate a simple metric called the quantum unitary evolution score (QUES), which is a scalable quantum benchmark and can be verified without any need for classical computation.
-We demonstrate that QUES is directly related to the circuit fidelity, and the classical hardness of an associated quantum circuit sampling problem.
-Theoretical analysis suggests under suitable assumptions, there exists an ``optimal'' simulation time $t^{\text{opt}}\approx 4.81$, at which even a noisy quantum device may be sufficient to demonstrate the classical hardness.
+Under the globally depolarized noise model, we demonstrate that QUES is directly related to the circuit fidelity, and the potential classical hardness of an associated quantum circuit sampling problem.
+Under the same assumption, theoretical analysis suggests there exists an `optimal' simulation time $t^{\text{opt}}\approx 4.81$, at which even a noisy quantum device may be sufficient to demonstrate the potential classical hardness.